Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 Peter Jacob Keith - Piper Jaffray & Co.

-Just to follow up on Matt's question with regard to the advertising and the brand continuing to improve, that's certainly what we see in our work.
+Just to follow up on Matt's question with regard to the advertising and the brand continuing to prove, that's certainly what we see in our work.
 Could you talk about any view on perhaps just rebranding the company, particularly as consumer demand seems to be moving towards more non-wood products that you guys offer?
 Is there anything you're beginning to explore with the overall brand name?

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.

 We are.
-And as I've stated in the past, Peter, for us, it's when is the time right.
+And as I've stated in the past, Peter, for us it's, when is the time right.
 And we want to have some of our legacy issues completely behind us.
-But as we start to think about that and if you look at some of our marketing events as of late, we're starting to introduce some elements to that when you hear us refer towards our Pro program at LL Pro Plus and LL Install Plus (33:32).
+But as we start to think about that, and if you look at some of our marketing events as of late, we're starting to introduce some elements of that, when you hear us refer towards our Pro program as LL Pro Plus and LL Install Plus.
 So, we are starting to think about that.

 It is an expensive proposition when you think about rebranding the company, but it's – there – this is on our radar.
-And as we start to think about the future, the next three years, it's definitely something that we're working through just kind of our thought process, our research and really thinking about when will the timing be right to do what we think is probably appropriate.
+And as we start to think about the future, the next three years, it's definitely something that we're working through, just kind of our thought process, our research, and really thinking about, when would the timing be right to do what we think is probably appropriate.

 Peter Jacob Keith - Piper Jaffray & Co.